Fixing the Accountant Shortage: Colorado's Plan to Rethink the CPA License

 Follow the Money

-Here is the rare piece of legislation that actually costs the taxpayer nothing.
-According to the nonpartisan Fiscal Note, SB26-076 requires $0 in state revenue and $0 in state expenditures.
-It won't require the state to hire any new full-time employees or raise any licensing fees to manage the new system.
+Here is the rare piece of legislation that essentially costs the taxpayer nothing.
+According to the nonpartisan fiscal note, the bill requires no state appropriation and will have a $0 impact on state revenue and expenditures.

 Where This Bill Stands